MoriyaEster/Autonomous-Robots-final/README.md

 ### 3. sensors/

+- **battery.py:** Simulates a battery for monitoring the drone's power levels.
-- **lidar.py**: Simulates a LiDAR sensor for measuring distances to obstacles.
+- **lidar.py:** Simulates a LiDAR sensor for measuring distances to obstacles.
-- **gyroscope.py**: Simulates a gyroscope for detecting the drone's orientation.
+- **gyroscope.py:** Simulates a gyroscope for detecting the drone's orientation.
-- **optical_flow.py**: Simulates an optical flow sensor for measuring the drone's movement.
+- **optical_flow.py:** Simulates an optical flow sensor for measuring the drone's movement.
-- **speed.py**: Simulates a speed sensor for measuring the drone's speed.
+- **speed.py:** Simulates a speed sensor for measuring the drone's speed.

 ### 4. ui/interface.py